sidhyaashu/Kubernetes_Foundation/README.md

     - **Pods**: The smallest and most basic unit in Kubernetes, which can contain one or more containers that share the same network and storage.
     - **Services**: Abstracts and defines a stable network endpoint for a set of pods to facilitate load balancing and service discovery.
     - **Deployments**: Allows you to define the desired state for your application and automates the process of deploying and updating containers.
-    - **ConfigMaps and Secrets: Store configuration data and sensitive information (like passwords or API keys) in a secure and manageable way.
+    - **ConfigMaps and Secrets**: Store configuration data and sensitive information (like passwords or API keys) in a secure and manageable way.
     - **Namespaces**: Provide logical isolation within a cluster to divide resources among multiple users or teams.
     - **Ingress**: Manages external access to services within the cluster, typically HTTP and HTTPS, and provides load balancing, SSL termination, and more.